HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 ## Signature integration - Phase 2
 The signature of HSM inputs will be made through a `Tx Proposal`, using the Atomic Swap API.
 The `wallet/atomic-swap/get-my-signatures` route will be modified to identify that the wallet is related to an HSM and will send the data to be signed to the *HSM Client*.
 This can be based on the desktop hardware wallet [`ledger/sendTx()` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/utils/ledger.js#L126-L166).

-Only this route will be adapted for using the hardware wallet on an initial step, since it's the only one that has an implementation close enough to the Desktop Ledger.
-The other endpoints, such as `wallet/simple_send_tx` will require more complex refactorings and will be discussed on the _Future Possibilites_ section.
+Only this route will be adapted for using the hardware wallet, since it's the only one that has an implementation close enough to the Desktop Ledger.
+The other signature endpoints, such as `wallet/simple_send_tx` would require more complex refactorings and will be discussed on the _Future Possibilites_ section.

 ### Creating a BIP32 on the HSM
 This operation should be done via script, as it is the most critical operation on the HSM within this scope.